 Who Created ChatGPT?

-OpenAI, an AI research company based in San Francisco, created and launched ChatGPT on November 30, 2022.
+OpenAI, an AI research company based in San Francisco, created ChatGPT, releasing it publicly on November 30, 2022.

 OpenAI was co-founded in 2015 by billionaire business mogul Elon Musk and former Y Combinator President Sam Altman, along with a handful of other entrepreneurs.
 Notable investors include Microsoft and Thrive Capital, as well as Reid Hoffman, Peter Thiel and Jessica Livingston, founding partner of Y Combinator.